br492133/Survivor/README.md

 ### Definitions:

-*Post-collaboration / post-project:* The period after the team in study has been dissolved, either due to project completion or any other reason, and former team members compete against one another for individual gain.  <<<<< Do we need this one?
+*Post-collaboration / post-project:* The period after the team in study has been dissolved, either due to project completion or any other reason, and former team members compete against one another for individual gain.

 *Teamwork Quality:* A measure of collaboration as measured by the facets of communication, coordination, balance of member contributions, mutual support, effort, and cohesion.
 (Hoegl & Gemuenden, 2001)<br>